fiskl-accounting/help-docs/docs/Core-Features/Accounting/Reports/profit-and-loss.md

 Pay close attention to your Gross Profit and Operating Profit.
 These figures can help you identify if you need to increase prices, reduce costs, or improve operational efficiency.
 :::

-## Generating a Profit and Loss report
+## Generating a Profit and Loss Report

 To create and customize your P&L report: